-Foresight’sEditorial team and Advisory Board make it possible for us to bring our readers the very best combination of research from top academics and insights drawn from earned experience from business forecasters in the field.
-They’re an impressive group — read on to meet them!
+Foresight’sEditorial team and Advisory Board make it possible for us to bring our readers the very best combination of research from top academics and insights from the experience of leading business forecasters in the field.

 Carolyn Allmon, Senior Demand Planner, Interventional Cardiology and Radiology, Teleflex Inc.

 Carolyn Allmon is a Certified Professional Forecaster (CPF) with extensive experience creating, leading, and improving demand and revenue forecasting modeling and processes in both public and private organizations.
 The State of Minnesota, Tennant Company, ConAgra Foods, Zimmer Spine, and Det-tronics and Michael Foods are among her past employers.
 Carolyn holds a Bachelor of Arts in mathematics from Augsburg College and a Master of Arts in economics from the University of Hawaii.
 Her writing appears in a number of forecasting-related publications including the International Journal of Forecasting, Foresight, and Business Economics.